flybywiresim/docs/docs/pilots-corner/beginner-guide/landing.md

 - Set `FLAPS 3` and shortly after `FLAPS FULL` (always check speed before setting flaps.
 Otherwise, you might end up in an overspeed situation).
 - Going `FLAPS FULL` will reduce our speed to V~app~.
 - Arm `Autobrakes` (`Low` when dry, `Med` in rain or snow or a short runway).
-    - If MAX manual braking is required please see the section below - [here](#max-manual-braking-scenario).
+    - If MAX manual braking is required, please see the section below - [here](#max-manual-braking-scenario).
 - Arm `Speedbrake` by pulling up the `Speedbrake` lever (Speedbrake must be retracted to arm).

 **We need to be fully set up and stable at 1,000ft above the ground.**